 The diet varies depending on availability of prey, as they are opportunistic predators.
 In general, Diptera, Coleoptera and Hymenoptera compose most part of their diet.
 They can prey occasionally on vertebrates, including small mammals.
 Some cases of cannibalism have been reported (Salvador and García-París 2001).

 Trends and Threats

-This is still a common species throughout its range.
-It can be affected by polution of water.
-In some agricultural areas the masive use of chemical products has derived in an alarming decline of the populations (Pleguezuelos et al. 2002).
+This is still a common frog species throughout its range.
+It can be affected by water pollution.
+In some agricultural areas the heavy use of chemical products has contributed to an alarming decline of the populations (Pleguezuelos et al. 2002).
 The disappearance of water bodies and droughts are additional problems for Rana perezi.
 It is also affected by the introduction of exotic species, especially others species of Rana that can hybridize with this species (Arano et al. 1995).

 Relation to Humans

-This species has been hunted traditionally for food in many places through its range.
-At the present time the consumption of legs of this species is more and more restricted, as the decline in the densities of frogs has reduced the profitability of this activity.
+This frog species has been hunted traditionally for food in many places through its range.
+At the present time, the consumption of the legs of this species is more and more restricted, as the decline in the densities of frogs has reduced the profitability of this activity.

 Possible reasons for amphibian decline